 The first step is a visit to the website of each AR company under evaluation.
 Each of these websites proves a valuable resource in understanding their capabilities in the following ways:

 As we do when evaluating the top AI companies, we test the AR solutions listed in the agency’s portfolio.
 This means downloading the apps or visiting the sites mentioned and playing around with the AR features to experience firsthand how well these have been executed.

-The testimonials on an agency’s website are almost always complimentary in nature.
-For a more objective idea of how clients rate an agency’s final products, employees, and work culture, we also visit third-party review sites like Clutch and Glassdoor.
+The testimonials on an agency’s website are almost always complementary in nature.
+For a more accurate idea of how clients rate an agency’s final products, employees, and work culture, we also visit third-party review sites like Clutch and Glassdoor.

 We appreciate that even the best augmented reality development companies can end up with a few negative reviews.
 As long as these negative reviews don’t outnumber the positive ones and don’t stand out for any specific reason, we won’t immediately remove the company from consideration.
-However, negative reviews give us an idea of the limitations of a company’s services, which contributes to the overall ranking.
+However, negative reviews give us an idea of the limitations of a company’s services, contributing to the overall ranking.

-The development of an AR app isn’t a simple process.
-It encompasses multiple operations, and a development company working with AR technology needs to adhere to certain best practices in every single one of these to ensure flawless project execution.
+AR production isn’t a simple process.
+It encompasses multiple operations, and top augmented reality companies adhere to certain practices in every single one of these to ensure flawless project execution.
 That’s why we’ve put together a breakdown of the range of services we look into, how, and why.

-However, before we dive into it, we should understand that unlike virtual reality companies—who create an entirely new world—the development of AR deals with adding digital elements to real surroundings.
+However, before we dive into it, we should understand that unlike virtual reality development companies — who create an entirely new world — augmented reality business deals with adding digital elements to real surroundings.
 There are certain specific areas in which a company working in AR needs to excel.

-We first evaluate the types of AR the companies in our list are proficient in.
+We first evaluate the types of technologies augmented reality companies in our list are proficient in.
 The main types of AR include the following: